Monotones in General Resource Theories: Introduction

 One useful tool for characterizating the preorder is an algorithm which can solve the decision problem associated to a particular ordering relation, that is, one which takes as input a description of any pair of resources and outputs whether or not the first can be converted to the second by the free operations.
 However, even if one has identified such an algorithm, it might still be difficult to answer simple questions about the global structure of the preorder.
 For instance, the following properties of the preorder cannot easily be determined in this way (as noted in~\cite{Wolfe2019}): its height (cardinality of the largest chain), its width (cardinality of the largest antichain), whether or not it is totally ordered (i.e., fails to have any incomparable elements), whether or not it is weak (i.e., the incomparability relation is transitive), and whether or not it is locally finite (i.e., with finite number of inequivalent elements between any two ordered elements).
 Monotones can provide a better route to answering such questions.
 In order to learn all of these properties, it sometimes suffices to find a few nontrivial monotones~\cite{Wolfe2019}.
 Another point in favour of looking for monotones arises when these quantify the usefulness of resources for a given task in a direct manner \cite{Takagi2019,Ducuara2019}.

 Consequently, constructing useful monotones is indeed a critical part of developing a concrete resource theory.
 In this article, we approach the problem of devising schemes for constructing useful monotones within an abstract framework for resource theories, designed to be sufficiently general to capture a large variety of concrete resource theories of interest.
-The details of abstract framework we use here (see \cref{sec:ResourceTheory}) are chosen with two desiderata in mind, besides the obvious requirement that the framework should be applicable to the study of resource theories.
+The details of abstract framework we use here (see \Cref{sec:ResourceTheory}) are chosen with two desiderata in mind, besides the obvious requirement that the framework should be applicable to the study of resource theories.
 On the one hand, the framework should only contain structure relevant to the monotone-construction-schemes we study.
 That is why we deliberately do not use the language of quantum theory (or process theories more broadly) and we do not assume the existence of convex combination (unless necessary).
 On the other hand, we do not wish to obscure the concepts presented by needless abstraction.
-A more general framework that aims to broaden the scope of future investigations of resource theories is presented in the PhD thesis \cite{Gonda2021} instead.
+A more general framework that aims to broaden the scope of future investigations of resource theories is presented in the PhD thesis of one of the authors \cite{Gonda2021} instead.
 There, one can also find an extensive analysis of the connection of our framework for resource theories presented here to those of ordered commutative monoids~\cite{Coecke2016,Fritz2017} and partitioned process theories~\cite{Coecke2016}.

 One of the key simplifications we introduce is that we omit any explicit sequential information about resource interactions.
 For example, in the context of partitioned process theories, we thus model combining resources neither in terms of the parallel composition of processes ($\otimes$) nor in terms of their sequential composition ($\circ$).
 This is because both are \emph{non-commutative} operations and therefore carry sequential information.
-A commutative operation that fits our purposes is one called ``universal combination'' \cite{Coecke2016} and denoted by $\boxtimes$.\footnotemark{}
+A commutative operation that fits our purposes is one called ``universal combination'' \cite{Coecke2016} and denoted by $\boxtimes$.
+It is called universal because it specifies the combinations of processes in arbitrary fashion.
+Motivated by this connection, we refer to a general commutative binary operation on resources as a \emph{universal combination} and denote it by $\boxtimes$ throughout this article even if it no longer applies to resources that are processes in some process theory.